 NEVER start or let the engine run in an enclosed, unventilated area.
-Exhaust fumes from the engine contain carbon monoxide, a colorless and odorless gas.
+Engine exhaust fumes contain carbon monoxide, a colorless and odorless gas.
 Carbon monoxide can be fatal if inhaled.
 Failure to comply may result in property damage, personal injury, or death.